shaquillehinds/shaquillehinds/README.md

 <h1 align="center">Hi there 👋🏾, I'm Shaquille</h1>

 <p>I build cool web/mobile applications with wonderful people all over the world.
-Based in Barbados 🇧🇧 and currently working as Software Engineer at Seventh Ave. </p>
+Based in Barbados 🇧🇧 and currently working as a Software Engineer at Seventh Ave. </p>

 ---